IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

   ```
   where `new-origin` is the remote name and `existing_repo_url` is the URL for your existing GitHub repo.

   c.
-Clone all remote branches locally:
+List all branches:
   ```
   git branch -a
   ```
   d.
-Fetch a local copy of the branch:
+Fetch a local copy of the remote branches (branches in the list that include `remotes/origin/branch_name`):
   ```
   git checkout -b branch origin/branch
   ```